FOREX-Dollar slips, all eyes on U.S. jobs report

 "My basic scenario is that dollar/yen will trade between 100 and 105 through the end of September," he said.

-Most major bank analysts have forecast more weakness for sterling with a cut in official interest rates now at least 65 percent priced in for next week's Bank of England meeting.
+Most major bank analysts have forecast more weakness for sterling with a cut in official interest rates now at least 60 percent priced in for next week's Bank of England policy meeting.

-Investors also wonder if the Bank of Japan will decide to take further stimulus action at the conclusion of its two-day policy meeting on July 29, underlining the return of global concerns over growth.
-(Editing by Gareth Jones/Ruth Pitchford)
+Investors also wonder if the Bank of Japan will decide to take further stimulus action at the conclusion of its two-day policy meeting on July 29, and what form such steps might take.

+"Cutting rates is one of the key options the BOJ may look to when it eases policy next," strategists at Nomura wrote in a note.

+"After its adoption on January 29, its negative rate policy has not succeeded in improving investor sentiment as concerns over the negative impact on bank earnings were highlighted more than its benefits," they said.
+(Additional reporting by Lisa Twaronite in TOKYO; Editing by Gareth Jones)